Francis Aidan Gasquet: Life

-Upon his recovery he became a member of the Pontifical Commission to study the validity of the Anglican ordinations (1896) leading to Apostolicae curae, to which his historical contribution was major.
+Upon his recovery, he became a member of the Pontifical Commission to study the validity of the Anglican ordinations (1896) leading to Apostolicae curae, to which his historical contribution was major.
 In 1900, he became abbot president of the English Benedictines.
 He was President of the Pontifical Commission for Revision of the Vulgate, 1907.
 He also authored the major history of the Venerable English College at Rome.

 He was created Cardinal-deacon in 1914 with the titular church of San Giorgio in Velabro.
 He was conferred the titular church of Santa Maria in Portico in 1915.

 In 1917, he was appointed Archivist of the Vatican Secret Archives.
 In 1924, he was appointed Librarian of the Vatican Library.
 He died in Rome.

 As a historian

-Gasquet's historical work has been attacked by later writers.
+Gasquet's historical work, especially his later work, has been attacked by later writers.
 Geoffrey Elton wrote of "the falsehoods purveyed by Cardinal Gasquet and Hilaire Belloc".
 His collaboration with Edmund Bishop has been described as "an alliance between scholarship exquisite and deplorable".

-A polemical campaign by G. G. Coulton against Gasquet was largely successful in discrediting his works in academic eyes.
+A polemical campaign by anti-Catholic G. G. Coulton against Gasquet was largely successful in discrediting his works in academic eyes.
 One of his books contained an appendix "A Rough List of Misstatements and Blunders in Cardinal Gasquet's Writings.